1972 visit by Richard Nixon to China

-United States president Richard Nixon shakes hands with Chinese premier Zhou Enlai at Beijing Capital International Airport.

-From February 21 to 28, 1972, President of the United States Richard Nixon visited Beijing, capital of the People's Republic of China (PRC) in the culmination of his administration's efforts to establish relations with the PRC after years of U.S. diplomatic policy that favored the Republic of China in Taiwan.
+From February 21 to 28, 1972, the president of the United States Richard Nixon visited Beijing, capital of the People's Republic of China (PRC) in the culmination of his administration's efforts to establish relations with the PRC after years of U.S. diplomatic policy that favored the Republic of China in Taiwan.
 His visit was the first time a U.S. president had visited the PRC, with his arrival ending 23 years of no official diplomatic ties between the two countries.
 Nixon visited the PRC to gain more leverage over relations with the Soviet Union, following the Sino-Soviet split.
-The normalization of ties culminated in 1979, when the U.S. transferred diplomatic recognition from Taipei to Beijing and established full relations with the PRC.
+The normalization of ties culminated in 1979, when the Carter administration transferred diplomatic recognition from Taipei to Beijing and established full relations with the PRC.

-When the Chinese Communist Party gained power over mainland China in 1949 and the Kuomintang retreated to the island of Taiwan after the de facto end of the Chinese Civil War, the United States continued to recognize the Republic of China (ROC) as the sole government of China, now based out of Taipei.
-Before his election as president in 1968, former Vice President Richard Nixon hinted at establishing a new relationship with the PRC.
-Early in his first term, Nixon, through his National Security Adviser Henry Kissinger, sent subtle overtures hinting at warmer relations to the government of the PRC.
+When the Chinese Communist Party (CCP) gained power over mainland China in 1949 and the Kuomintang retreated to the island of Taiwan (a former Qing prefecture turned Japanese colony that was acquired following the surrender of Japan in 1945) after the de facto end of the Chinese Civil War, the United States continued to recognize the Republic of China (ROC) as the sole government of China, now based out of Taipei.
+There was no diplomatic relations between Communist China and the United States and relations were hostile.

+Before his election as president in 1968, former vice president Richard Nixon hinted at establishing a new relationship with the PRC.
+Early in his first term, Nixon, through his national security advisor Henry Kissinger, sent subtle overtures hinting at warmer relations to the government of the PRC.
 After a series of these overtures by both countries, Kissinger flew on secret diplomatic missions to Beijing in 1971, where he met with Chinese premier Zhou Enlai.
 On July 15, 1971, the President announced on live television that he would visit the PRC the following year.